diskuv/dk/README.md

 - Executables are naturally split by what platforms (ABI, operating system architecture, etc.) the executables run on.
 - Multimedia assets are naturally split by dimension (high, medium, low res) and by media type (PNG, JPEG, etc.).

-If you only have one asset, your one slot is conventionally called `Release.Agnostic`.
+If you only have one bundle, your one slot is conventionally called `Release.Agnostic`.

 What are the **precommands**?
 Precommands are a set of commands that run when the form is submitted.
-You have already seen the `get-asset-file` command that you ran from the `dk0/mlfront-shell` command line in the [download 7zr.exe section](#7zip-step-1---download-7zrexe).
+You have already seen the `get-asset` command that you ran from the `dk0/mlfront-shell` command line in the [download 7zr.exe section](#7zip-step-1---download-7zrexe).
 You also saw the `get-object` command that submitted the 7zip form in [Concepts and Theory](#concepts-and-theory).
 Commands we can execute from the `dk0/mlfront-shell` command line can also run inside your form.
 Later sections will introduce more commands.